-Three of these ultra-thin ¼"-thick pork chops for this dish, flavored with a caramel-lemongrass marinade, can be cut from one hefty American-style pork chop.
-This recipe first appeared in the 2012 SAVEUR 100, with the story Vietnamese Pork Chops.
+Three of these ultra-thin 1/4"-thick pork chops for this dish, flavored with a caramel-lemongrass marinade, can be cut from one hefty American-style pork chop.

-2. Heat a 12″ cast-iron grill pan over high heat.
+- Heat a 12″ cast-iron grill pan over high heat.
 Working in batches, add chops; cook, turning once, until charred in spots and cooked through, about 2 minutes.
-Serve immediately with rice and chili-garlic sauce.
+Serve immediately with rice and nuoc cham.